-- MetLife pays a benefit for a Covered Loss for you; - MetLife receives proof that therapeutic counseling has been prescribed for: - o You: - o Your spouse; or - o Your natural, adopted or stepchildren. - Within 90 days of the Covered Loss by the attending physician as necessary to treat an emotional or psychological condition resulting from the Covered Loss; and - This benefit is in effect on the date of the injury.
+- MetLife pays a benefit for a Covered Loss for you; - MetLife receives Proof that therapeutic counseling has been prescribed for:

+- o You:

+- o Your Spouse; or

+- Your natural, adopted or stepchildren.

+- Within 90 days of the Covered Loss by the attending Physician as necessary to treat an emotional or psychological condition resulting from the Covered Loss; and

+- This benefit is in effect on the date of the injury.

-Such therapeutic counseling must be provided within 1 year of the prescription by a physician, therapist or counselor licensed to provide the counseling in the jurisdiction where such services are performed.
+Such therapeutic counseling must be provided within one year of the prescription by a Physician, therapist or counselor licensed to provide the counseling in the jurisdiction where such services are performed.